-Justin Campbell is an associate attorney at Thompson Burton PLLC.
+Justin Campbell is a Partner at Thompson Burton PLLC.
 His practice focuses largely on bankruptcy and commercial litigation.

 Justin is experienced in representing both individual and commercial clients in Chapter 7 and Chapter 11 bankruptcies.
 This includes representing debtors in proceedings and representing corporations and financial institutions as creditors in state court litigation, judgment enforcement, debt collection, and bankruptcy proceedings.
 Justin has also worked extensively with bankruptcy trustees to analyze cases, evaluate potential assets, and represent them in litigation.
 This comprehensive understanding of the field of bankruptcy allows Justin to analyze complex cases from multiple angles and provide clients with thorough and customized solutions.